Red-baiting: 21st century

 On March 5, 2020, an article was published by the New York Times about Bernie Sanders and his endeavors during his time as the mayor of Burlington, Vermont.
-The article mainly focused on his efforts to establish a sister-city relationship with the city of Yaroslavl of the Soviet Union in 1987-88.
+The article mainly focused on his efforts to establish a sister-city relationship with the city of Yaroslavl of the Soviet Union in 1987–88.
 The Times opened with a direct quotation from a letter Sanders sent to Yaroslavl, showcasing Sanders' desire to bring the United States and Soviet Union closer to peaceful relations.
-The Times continued with "Unbeknownst to him," the Soviets intended "to exploit Mr. Sanders's anti-war agenda for their own propaganda purposes".
+The Times continued with "Unbeknownst to him," the Soviets intended "to exploit Mr. Sanders's anti-war agenda for their own propaganda purposes."
 The Times presented 89 new files consisting of "letters, telegrams, and internal Soviet government documents" to back their claims.
 The controversy arose from the Times' presentation and interpretation of these files, potentially intending to paint Sanders with communist political leanings.
-Jack F. Matlock Jr., The United States ambassador for the Soviet Union from 1987-1991, personally wrote the editor a letter upon reading the article, claiming it to be a "distortion of history".
+Jack F. Matlock Jr., The United States ambassador for the Soviet Union from 1987 to 1991, personally wrote the editor a letter upon reading the article, claiming it to be a "distortion of history."
 Matlock claimed the sister-city relationship Sanders developed was actively encouraged by the United States government, further insinuating the article to be an instance of Red-Baiting.